slviajero/tinybasic/examples/00tutorial/README.md

 ### Palo Alto BASIC language set

 This is the minimal BASIC language set also found in many Tinybasic adaptions.
 The orginal language was described in a Dr. Dobbs Article.
 It has the commands PRINT, LET, INPUT, GOTO, GOSUB, RETURN, IF, FOR, TO, STEP, NEXT, STOP, LIST, NEW, RUN, ABS, INT, RND, SIZE, REM.
 Note that there is no THEN in Palo Alto BASIC.
 This is what you get when compiling with #define BASICMINIMAL.
-INT was not present in Palo Alto BASIC but added here nevertheless.
+INT, LOAD, and SAVE were not present in Palo Alto BASIC but added here nevertheless.

 - Hello World: hello.bas - say hello.
 - Table: table.bas - print a formatted table of values.